Lion’s Mane (Hou Tou Gu)

 Botanical Name: Hericium erinaceus

 Lion’s mane is a culinary and medicinal mushroom.
 It can be mistaken for other (also edible) species of Hericium, that can grow in the same areas as lion’s mane.
-In China, India, Japan, and Korea the mushroom is popularly used raw, cooked, dried, or steeped in teas.
+In China, India, Japan, and Korea, the mushroom is popularly used raw, cooked, dried, or steeped in teas.
 Lion’s mane is especially useful for supporting the brain, heart, and gut.
 It helps protect against dementia, Alzheimer’s disease, depression, and damage to the nervous system, including strokes and physical injuries.
-It can help protect against ulcers in the digestive tract and help reduce the risk of heart disease.
-Lion’s mane helps to manage diabetes.
+It can help protect against ulcers in the digestive tract, manage diabetes, and reduce the risk of heart disease.

-Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Lion’s Mane: Two Hearts, No Brain.
+Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Your Brain on Lion’s Mane…

 How to take FULL advantage of Lion’s Mane's healing powers...

-CHECK OUT my Online Course about Lion’s Mane.
-Dive deep into the benefits and applications of Lion’s Mane from Eastern and Western perspectives and much, much more!
+JOIN ME in an exploration of the healing herb, Lion’s Mane (Hou Tou Gu).
+Dive deep into the benefits and applications of Lion’s Mane, from Eastern and Western perspectives, and so much more!

 Also Known As: Monkey Head Mushroom, Bearded Tooth Mushroom, Satyr’s Beard, Pom Pom Mushroom, Bearded Hedgehog Mushroom, Bearded Tooth Fungus